Inclusivity

 Fazeelah is a passionate and experienced educator who is committed to helping students reach their full potential.

 With 6 years of experience as a mainstream teacher, Fazeelah has a deep understanding of diverse learners and effective teaching strategies.
-She is currently training to become an Orton-Gillingham Associate, a specialized approach to teaching reading and writing.
 Fazeelah offers both in-person tutoring in Nairobi and virtual sessions, making it easy for students to access her expertise.

 Rima Patel